mjmr89/TradeCraft/README.txt

 Installation
 ============

-The plugin is installed like any other hMod plugin.
-Put the TradeCraft.jar file in your plugins folder and edit server.properties so that TradeCraft appears in the plugins property.
+The plugin is installed like any other Bukkitplugin.
+Put the TradeCraft.jar file in your plugins folder.

 The plugin is configured using a file called TradeCraft.txt that you need to create in the same folder as your server.properties folder.
 Details on the